Initially published in 2013 but we update our tips to enjoy the 2023 Atlantic City Air Show annually.

 The Atlantic City Air Show Thunder Over the Boardwalk is held annually in August.
-This year, the Atlantic City Air Show will be Wednesday, August 22nd from 11:00 am to 4:00 pm.
+It’s also called the “A SALUTE TO THOSE WHO SERVE”.
+This year, the Atlantic City Airshow will be Wednesday, August 16, 2023.
+This year’s Atlantic City air show activities are expected to last from 11:00 am to 3:30 pm.

-I’ve been taking my kids to the Atlantic City Air Show Thunder Over the Boardwalk for at least 8 years and I have some tips to make the Atlantic City Air Show Thunder Over the Boardwalk more manageable for parents.
+I’ve been taking my kids to the Atlantic City Air Show Thunder Over the Boardwalk for 10 years and I have some tips to make the Atlantic City Air Show Thunder Over the Boardwalk more manageable for parents.
 After all, it is a once-a-year event and we want you to be there when the Atlantic City Air Show returns.

-- If you’ll be shopping at Tanger Outlets, eating at Applebee’s or Ruth’s Chris Steakhouse you can get free or reduced parking.
+If you’ll be shopping at Tanger Outlets, eating at Applebee’s or Ruth’s Chris Steakhouse you may be able to get free or reduced parking.

 Arrive early for the Atlantic City Air Show

-- Yes, admission is FREE.
-Get there early, whether you want to sit on the beach, on the boardwalk, or you’ve bought a VIP seat in a tent, get there early to claim your spot.
-The show starts at 11 am, but families will start arriving much earlier than that.
+Whether you want to sit on the beach, on the boardwalk, or you’ve bought a VIP seat in a tent, get there early to claim your spot.
+The show usually starts between 11 -11:30 am, but families will start arriving much earlier than that.

 Find your own spot on the beach

-Locate where the bathrooms are before you sit down for Thunder over the Boardwalk
+Locate where the restrooms are BEFORE you sit down for the Air Show

 Eat on the beach at the Atlantic City Air Show

-- Pack lunch and snacks – You’ve found your spot on the beach.
+Pack lunch and snacks – You’ve found your spot on the beach.
 You’re comfortable.
 The kids are good.
-Do you really want to track all the way up the beach to stand in lines for overpriced food?
+Do you really want to trek all the way up the beach to stand in lines for overpriced food?
 Enough said.
-Moms and dads you know what I mean.
+Moms, dads, grownups, and grandparents you know what I mean.

 Pack, pack, and pack again

-- Atlantic City Air Show Thunder Over the Boardwalk, will run from 11 am – 4 pm on Wednesday, August 22.
+The Atlantic City Air Show, will run from 11:00 am to just after 3 pm on Wednesday, August 16, 2023.
 If you arrive early that can be a long day in the sun for the kids.
 Make sure you are prepared.
-Pack: